sammyshakes/avs-service-manager/README.md

 1: address 0x6542b3f921141049789130BBA48E9FB38F68C374
 ```

-> NOTE: The output provides the address of the deployed `RegistryCoordinator` contract.
+> NOTE: The output provides the address of the deployed `RegistryCoordinator` and `BLSApkRegistry` contracts.
+These should be stored as environment variables for running subsequent scripts.

 > NOTE: The deployer account must have sufficient holesky testnet funds to deploy the smart contract.